SymTrioS/Prime-S73P/ReadMe.md

 4. The FPGA configuration is set by a test case for the Gowin development environment: https://github.com/SymTrioS/GW1NR-LV9

-5. If necessary, you can use the already prepared files located in the 'Bin' directory: hex file for the firmware of the GD32F303 microcontroller and fs file for FPGA configuration.
+5. If necessary, you can use the already prepared files located in the 'Bin' directory: hex-file for the firmware of the GD32F303 microcontroller and fs-file for FPGA configuration.

 6. These files are already embedded in the microcontroller and FPGA, as they are used for testing.